pitastrudl/wekanwiki/Install-Wekan-Docker-in-production.md

-**Purpose:** run Wekan on a production Linux server with Docker and Apache as a front-end (reverse proxy)
+**Purpose:** run Wekan on a production Linux server with Docker and Apache or Nginx as a front-end server (reverse proxy)

 ## 1. Install Docker and Docker-compose